FPGAwars/apio/docs/command-line.md

-# Apio command line
+# Apio CLI command line

-This page explains the principles and general options of using the Apio command line.
+This page explains the principles and general options of using the Apio CLI command line.
 For specific commands, see the respective command description.

 ---

-## Apio command tree
+## Apio CLI command tree

-Apio commands are organized as a command tree rooted at `apio`.
+Apio CLI commands are organized as a command tree rooted at `apio`.
 Some commands, such as `apio build`, have only two levels, while others, like `apio drivers install ftdi`, have three or more.
 To explore available commands at each level, use the `-h` option (short for `--help`) with any command.

 For example